-The “Irep en Kemet” is a research project that aims at documenting the complete corpus of wine from Ancient Egypt, and analyzing the relevant data, including iconography, texts, artifacts and organic material.
-It also seeks to reveal the significance of the ancient Egyptian wine culture legacy in the Mediterranean region.
+The WINE OF ANCIENT EGYPT (Irep en Kemet) research project studies the wine culture of Ancient Egypt.
+The aims are documenting the complete corpus of wine from Ancient Egypt, and analysing the relevant data including iconography, texts, artefacts and organic material from a multidisciplinary point of view.
+The research project also seeks to reveal the significance of the ancient Egyptian wine culture legacy in the Mediterranean region.

-The “Study of viticulture and winemaking in the Egyptian tombs” is a three-year research project (31st December 2010-30th April 2014), directed by Dr. Maria Rosa Guasch Jané at the Faculdade de Ciências Sociais e Humanas of the Universidade Nova in Lisbon (Portugal), and funded by the Fundação para a Ciência e a Tecnologia (FCT) of the Portuguese Ministry of Education and Science.
+The ‘Study of viticulture and winemaking in Egyptian tombs’ (2011-2014) was a three-year research project directed by Dr. Maria Rosa Guasch Jané at the Faculty of Social and Human Sciences of the University Nova in Lisbon (Portugal) and funded by the Fundação para a Ciência e a Tecnologia (FCT) of the Portuguese Ministry of Education and Science.

 The project aim was to document and investigate the viticulture and winemaking scenes in the Ancient Egyptian private tombs, a comprehensive study of all the images, including the texts associated to them.
 This research project has successfully produced a researchable, inclusive bibliographic database of wine, viticulture and winemaking in ancient Egypt, as well as a researchable scene-detail database of viticulture and winemaking scenes in the Egyptian private tombs throughout the ancient Egyptian history, in a total of 92 records.
 Furthermore, after a research in-depth in the Egyptological archives unpublished scenes have been unveiled.